How Can an International Marketing Plan Save You More Than $53,000

 • Lack of awareness as to the financial and business damage of not preparing such a plan.

-An international marketing plan is based on market research that includes an analysis of market characteristics and trends, competitor survey, depicting the relevant players and identifying client types.
+An international marketing plan is based on market research that includes an analysis of market characteristics and trends, competitor survey, depicting the relevant players and identifying client types across geographies.
 The plan also examines where the business and product currently stand.
 The plan analyzes the significance of these findings and accordingly outlines marketing goals and the strategies to make them happen, including decisions about target clients, brand positioning, unique selling propositions, the scope of the product on offer, prices, distribution channels, territories in which the company will operate and marketing channels.
 The plan then describes all actions and the budget required to achieve these goals.
 The marketing plan is an operative document that also includes strategy and actions that must be taken: who does what, when and how much will it cost us?
 You can find all the components of an international marketing plan in this link.

 An international marketing plan is similar in its layout to any other marketing plan, though there are some differences: